The Mis-Education of the Negro

 The Mis-Education of the Negro is a book originally published in 1933 by Dr. Carter G. Woodson.

 Content

 The thesis of Woodson's book is that Black people of his day were being culturally indoctrinated, rather than taught, in American schools.
 This conditioning, he claims, causes Black people to become dependent and to seek out inferior places in the greater society of which they are a part.
 He challenges his readers to become autodidacts and to "do for themselves", regardless of what they were taught:

-History shows that it does not matter who is in power... those who have not learned to do for themselves and have to depend solely on others never obtain any more rights or privileges in the end than they did in the beginning (Chapter 14).
+History shows that it does not matter who is in power... those who have not learned to do for themselves and have to depend solely on others never obtain any more rights or privileges in the end than they did in the beginning.